Slide Mold Spray

 Yet, the math shows that Slide can have 14 fluid ounces, and the competitor has 10 fluid ounces.
 The Slide can is completely full.
 The math shows that the can on the right is only 70% full.

 It has been nearly 5 years since Slide’s product reformulation that eliminated all chlorinated solvents from our product line.
 But we continue to see customers and prospects who are confused by the lighter weight of some Slide cans.

 Weight is not volume

-Compare cans, Slide Mold Spray and PPE
+Compare cans, Slide Mold Spray, and PPE

 Do the math

 The solvent used by PPE is named Tetrachloroethylene (aka Perchlorethylene).
 The density of this material is 1.623, which means that for every fluid ounce of liquid product, it will weigh 1.623 net weight ounces.
-So a 16 net weight ounce can of the PPE product contains just under 10 fluid ounces of the solvent (10 fluid ounces X 1.623 weight ounces = the 16 net weight of the full can).
-Slide’s mold cleaner formulation uses a solvent combination that has a far lower weight density of .675 ounces per fluid ounce of volume.
+So a 16 net weight ounce can of the PPE product contains just under 10 fluid ounces of the solvent (10 fluid ounces X 1.623 weight ounces = the 16 net weight of the entire can).
+Slide’s mold cleaner formulation uses a solvent combination with a far lower weight density of .675 ounces per fluid ounce of volume.

 Try before you buy

-If you are wondering if this product will work on your process, you can request a free sample kit by filling out your information in the online quoting form and select “mold spray sample”.
+If you are wondering if this product will work on your process, you can request a free sample kit by filling out your information in the online quoting form and selecting “mold spray sample”.